AdobeDocs/analytics.en/help/technotes/ga-to-aa/reports/audience-reports.md

 Audience reports show information about the types of people that visit your site.

+This page assumes the user has a basic knowledge of using Analysis Workspace.
+See [Create a basic report in Analysis Workspace for Google Analytics users](create-report.md) if you are not yet familiar with the tool in Adobe Analytics.

 ## Active Users

 Active users show the cumulative number of users to your site in the prior 1, 7, 14, or 28 days.
 While Adobe does not have the exact calculation used in Google Analytics, you can use the metric Unique Visitors to see a deduplicated count of users to your site based on the selected date range.